 Native reptiles include bearded dragons, blue-tongue lizards & tortoises, with a small reptile house enclosing a variety of snakes & more.

-Gorge Wildlife Park is a wonderful sanctuary of playfulness, for humans & animals, locals & foreigners, alike – and one of the best places in Australia of where to cuddle a koala!
+Gorge Wildlife Park is a wonderful sanctuary of playfulness, for humans & animals, locals & foreigners, alike – and one of the best places in Australia to cuddle a koala!

 Know Before You Go

 Address: 30 Redden Drive, Cudlee Creek, South Australia 5232